Fertility Issues, miscarriage and the use of therapies.

 Firstly, I will discuss female infertility and it’s known causes and lifestyle factors and what can be done and then male infertility and again what can be done.

-Most cases of female infertility are caused by problems with ovulation.
+Most cases of female infertility are (when there is a identified cause) caused by problems with ovulation.
 Without ovulation, there are no eggs to be fertilised.
 Some signs that a woman is not ovulating normally include irregular or absent menstrual periods.

 Ovulation problems are often caused by Polycystic ovarian syndrome (PCOS).
 PCOS is a hormone imbalance problem which can interfere with normal ovulation.
 PCOS is the most common cause of female infertility (classic signs of PCOS are excessive hair growth, acne and being overweight).

 Primary ovarian insufficiency (POI) is another cause of ovulation problems.
 POI occurs when a woman’s ovaries stop working normally before she is 40.
 POI is not the same as early menopause.